Enterprise-CMCS/mac-fc-github-actions-runner-aws/Usage.md

   - ECR_REPOSITORY - the name of the ECR repository in which you are housing your self-hosted runner images
   - IMAGE_TAG - the unique tag of a specific image to pull from your ECR repository.
 For example, "latest", which is updated each time a new image is pushed to ECR.
   - DESIRED_COUNT: The number of runners you will need.
 For example, if you have 3 jobs following the start-runner task, you should populate this with the value 3.
   - REPOSITORY_HASH: this is the unique UUID generated based off of the environment, Github owner, and Github repo name - you can plug this in to automatically handle the naming scheme for multiple resources.
 An example is `aa50c18a-3141-506e-a0da-b96b2e12048e`.
+This hash is generated when the Terraform is deployed.
+You can also fetch this hash from the ECS console in your AWS environment.
+The cluster will be named in the format `gh-runner-{HASH}`.

 - **Your jobs**.
 Any existing workflows that you have that you wish to run on a self-hosted runner can be run by simply changing the `runs-on` argument from a GitHub hosted tag (e.g. `ubuntu-latest`) to `self-hosted`.
 - **The `needs` variable** under the `remove-runners` job.
 In order to ensure that the runners are removed following the completion of the tasks and not any sooner, you must populate the list of steps that the `remove-runners` job depends on with the full list of your jobs.